Roger Stone Aide Andrew Miller Given Immunity To Testify In Russia Investigation

 “Andrew is just being brave,” said Alicia Dearn, one of Miller’s attorneys.
 “This is really a matter of principle.
 This isn’t a matter of him having anything to hide or even wanting to frustrate the special counsel’s office.”

-Miller has already been held in contempt of court for his resistance to testify, and his legal battle is being funded with some assistance from the defense fund of fellow aide Michael Caputo, which is paying for one of his attorney.
+Miller has already been held in contempt of court for his resistance to testify, and his legal battle is being funded with some assistance from the defense fund of fellow aide Michael Caputo, which is paying for one of his attorneys.
 Another attorney is funded by the National Legal and Policy Center, a conservative organization.

 Miller has said he will testify rather than go to jail, so that question is answered.
 His ties to Stone go back 10 years and then some.
 He first became acquainted with Stone through his stepmother, who was then Stone’s personal assistant.
 It seems his loyalty has continued unabated throughout the years, though he initially cooperated with the investigation.